Montana FAMLI Act: Policy Design

 Contributions will be split equally between the employer and employee.
-Department of Labor and Industry (DLI) will set contribution rates through rule to ensure solvency of the fund, but those total contributions cannot exceed 1 percent of employee wages.
-The contribution rate would apply to a worker’s wages up to the base wages amount (approximately $85,000), at an amount that is consistent with the maximum weekly benefit level of $1,000.
+DLI will set contribution rates through rule to ensure solvency of the fund, but those total contributions cannot exceed 1 percent of employee wages.
+The contribution rate would apply to a worker’s wages up to the base wages amount (approximately $85,000), at an amount consistent with the maximum weekly benefit level of $1,000.

 |Table 2: Employees and employers would share equal contributions representing less than half of one percent of total wages

 |If an eligible employee earns annual wages totaling…

 ||And the employer’s monthly contribution would be…